galacean/galacean.github.io/docs/space.md

 `Observation space` is the local space of the camera, taking the perspective camera as an example:

 <img src="https://gw.alipayobjects.com/mdn/rms_d27172/afts/img/A*isMHSpe21ZMAAAAAAAAAAAAAARQnAQ" width="100%" height="100%">

-## Clip Space

-After MVP transformation, the coordinates will be normalized to the interval from -1.0 to 1.0.
-As the name suggests, the part beyond the range will not be displayed on the screen.
-It is a `left-handed coordinate system` whose origin is at the center of the canvas.

 <img src="https://mdn.alipayobjects.com/huamei_jvf0dp/afts/img/A*_4RIQIC2O-UAAAAAAAAAAAAADleLAQ/original" width="100%" height="100%">